ebruchez/ebruchez.github.io/_posts/2021-05-17-macbook-air-m1.md

 I struggled a little to update my local Jekyll installation (which powers this blog), but switching to `rbenv` appears to have been enough to solve the issue.

-At this time, I note that I am running 1Password 6, the Plex player, Google Backup and Sync, Evernote, and Marked 2, via Rosetta.
+At this time, I am running software such as 1Password 6, the Plex player, Google Backup and Sync, Evernote, and Marked 2, via Rosetta.

+I have also started using Docker, which now supports the `arm64` CPU architecture of the M1 macs, as well as emulation of the Intel CPU architecture.
+However, Docker does not recommend emulation and says that there are limitations.
+For now, I have managed to run MySQL using the `mysql/mysql-server` package natively with the `arm64` architecture.

 ## Conclusion

 My rough basic initial benchmark, and the fact that I have been able to install all the software that I need so far including native versions of key software, confirms that the M1 rocks for my software development use cases.

-So I'd say that things are looking very good!
+I now own a much cheaper, quieter, cooler, and less power-hungry computer, which happens to be also significantly faster than my iMac Pro.
+All it needs is a little more RAM (although I have not yet had an issue with the 16 GB capacity) and a larger monitor.

 I am looking forward to seeing how it behaves over the next few months, and I can't wait for the "Pro" versions of the CPU to come out soon in new higher-end iMacs and laptops.
 Then my iMac Pro will be ready to move on - although there is no real hurry as it still performs wonderfully, if about 20% slower for my compilations.